nevdelap/nevsjapanesevocab/Readme.md

 ## Usage

-You need to know how to use a Japanese keyboard, on a phone, tablet or computer, or use an IME for a computer, otherwise the usage is there, in Japanese.
+You need to know how to use a Japanese keyboard, on a phone, tablet or computer, or use an IME for a computer, otherwise the usage is there, in Japanese, English, French, and Spanish.
+Use 'h' to read it.

-If anyone want's to tell me better translations than I have in the program's UI, I'd sure appreciate it. :)
+If anyone want's to tell me better translations than I have in the program's UI, I'd sure appreciate it. 🙂

-The usage doesn't describe some features of indexing the search results and referring to the last search as 0, because describing it is beyond my Japanese.
-They are for driving it fast on the Android device where you don't have a full keyboard. :P
+The usage doesn't describe some features of indexing the search results and referring to the last search, because describing it is beyond my Japanese.
+They are for driving it fast on the Android device where you don't have a full keyboard.
+I'll add descriptions of it in the other languages sometime.

+The screenshots at the moment are from before it's been localised.

 <img src="screenshots/screenshot.jpg" width="480">
 <img src="screenshots/screenshot2.jpg" width="480">